Chinas: Buddhist religious texts

 Buddhist text Milindapanho (see: Sacred Books of the East, xxxvi, 204), associates the Chinas with the Sakas, Yavanas, Kambojas and Vilatas(?) etc., and locates them in and beyond the western Tibet/Ladakh, according to Dr Michael Witzel.

-Other literature
+Other texts

 The Arthashastra, believed to date between the 2nd century BCE and 3rd century CE, refers to Chinese silk as "cinamsuka" (Chinese silk dress) and "cinapatta" (Chinese silk bundle).

 The Sanmoha Tantra speaks of the Tantric culture of the foreign countries like the Bahlika (Bactria), Kirata, Bhota (Tibet), Cina, Maha-Cina, Parasika, Airaka, Kambojas, Huna, Yavana, Gandhara and Nepala.

 The Laws of Manu, dated between 200 BC and 300 AD, describes the downfall of the Chinas, as well as many foreign groups in India: